neptunelabs/fsi-thumbbar-samples/samples/frontpage/README.md

   src='https://fsi-site.neptunelabs.com/fsi/viewer/applications/thumbbar/js/fsithumbbar.js'
 </script>
 ```
-This ensures that FSI Thumbbar is loaded.
+This ensures that FSI ThumbBar is loaded.

-Simply embed an FSI Thumbbar tag on the page where you want to display the thumb bar.
+Simply embed an FSI ThumbBar tag on the page where you want to display the thumb bar.
 In our example, this looks like this:

 ```html